rhinophores & gills

 face and the gills are white with brown on the

 exterior face of the rachis.
 Some animals may lack the marginal yellow

 On Maui Ardeadoris angustolutea

-is a moderately rare diurnal species found in moderately exposed to
+is a moderately common diurnal species found in moderately exposed to

 chromodorids it vibrates its gills.
 It may feed on an encrusting, cream sponge that often forms short tubes.
 (Note 1) It lays a light-orange egg mass with a relatively smooth margin.